 Fats, including cholesterol, combine with proteins to form lipoproteins.
 It is in this form that the fats are carried by the blood.

-Lipoproteins can be separated into different types depending on their density, into Low Density Lipoproteins (LDLs) and High Density Lipoproteins (HDLs), commonly known as the good and the bad cholesterol.
+Lipoproteins can be separated into different types depending on their density, into Low Density Lipoproteins (LDLs) and High Density Lipoproteins (HDLs), commonly known as the bad and the good cholesterol.

 You may want to think of LDLs as lousy cholesterol, as these particles, if present in too high amounts, proliferate in the arterial wall leading to the development of atherosclerosis and heart disease.

 HDLs can be thought of as the helper cholesterol, as these particles help to protect against heart disease.
 HDLs help to remove the fatty deposits in the arteries and take them to the liver for destruction and removal from the body.

 Having a low HDL level in the blood can be directly linked to an increased risk of coronary heart disease.